 Absence of a Risk-Based Approach

 Not all reconciliations are equal.
 Some accounts are more complex, high volume, and prone to error while other accounts may present lower risk.
-Understanding the difference between high- and low-risk accounts and developing appropriate reconciliation procedures for each of them is essential for avoiding errors in the reconciliation process.
+Understanding the difference between high- and low-risk accounts and developing appropriate reconciliation procedures for each of them is essential for avoiding errors and maintaining efficiency in the reconciliation process.

 No Clear Accountability